The path and experiences that led me here.

 Why trust me?
 That is a very good question.
 I answer with this: My coaching provides guidance and step-by-step instruction, but at every turn I am teaching my clients to listen to their bodies and respond appropriately.
 My driving focus: Good guidance must offer proven strategies while accommodating individual needs and situations.

-My coaching education began with the Primal Health Coach program.
-After completion and graduation, I continued to study and deepened my education and understanding as research has evolved.
+Although I have actively taught my clients for years, my formal coaching education began with the Primal Health Coach program.
+After completion, I continued to study and deepened my education and understanding as research continues to evolve.

 Now, I combine this with my years of professional experience as a nurse, acupuncturist, and homeopath to: